-The four specific features of muscle tissue are electric excitability, contraction capability, flexibility, and elasticity.
+The 4 specific features of muscle tissue are electric excitability, contraction capability, flexibility, and elasticity.

-Histologically, the muscles of the body can be differentiated into three types
+Histologically, the muscles of the body can be differentiated into 3 types:

-Smooth musculature is present where a certain tonus must be maintained without great energy input because it is innervated by the vegetative nervous system and does not tire.
-This type of musculature can be found especially in vessel walls or the intestinal wall, i.e. the gastrointestinal tract and many organs of the urogenital system.
+Smooth musculature is present where a certain tone must be maintained without great energy input because it is innervated by the autonomic nervous system and does not experience fatigue.
+This type of musculature can be found especially in vessel walls or the intestinal wall, i.e., the gastrointestinal tract and many organs of the urogenital system.
 Furthermore, the smooth musculature is capable of spontaneous self-contraction.

 There are 2 types of smooth muscle tissue:

-The visceral smooth muscle tissue (single-unit type) is the more common type and is—just like the heart muscle—autorhythmic.
-This type of tissue can be found in tubular arrangements that form parts of the walls of small arteries and veins as well as the walls of hollow organs (i.e. stomach, uterus, etc.).
+The visceral smooth muscle (single-unit type) is the more common type and is—just like the heart muscle—autorhythmic.
+This type of tissue can be found in tubular arrangements that form parts of the walls of small arteries and veins as well as the walls of hollow organs (i.e., stomach, uterus, etc.).

 The individual fibers are connected to each other via gap junctions and form a net that enables muscle action potentials to spread.
-Muscle action potentials are stimulated by a neurotransmitter, a hormone or an autorhythmic signal of a fiber, and transfer it to the neighboring fiber.
+Muscle action potentials are stimulated by a neurotransmitter, a hormone, or an autorhythmic signal of fiber and are transferred to the neighboring fiber.
 They contract simultaneously as a unit.

-In contrast to the single-unit type, the multi-unit type of smooth musculature consists of single fibers, each of which having their own motor neuron endings and only few gap junctions between neighboring fibers.
-This is why “only” one fiber in the walls of large arteries, the airways of the lungs or inside the muscles of the iris that regulate the pupil diameter, contracts.
+In contrast to the single-unit type, the multi-unit type of smooth muscle consists of single fibers, each having its own motor neuron endings and only a few gap junctions between neighboring fibers.
+This is why ‘only’ one fiber, in the walls of large arteries, airways of the lungs, or inside the muscles of the iris that regulate the pupil diameter, contracts.

-A single smooth muscle fiber is approximately 30 to 200 micrometers (µm) long, the middle part being the thickest (3–8 µm) and the ends being pointed.
+A single smooth muscle fiber is approximately 30–200 µm long, with the middle part being the thickest (3–8 µm) and the ends being pointed.
 A smooth muscle fiber only has one oval, centrally located nucleus and is usually spindle-shaped and not very branched.
-The sarcoplasm of smooth musculature consists of myosin filaments and actin filaments.
-However, contrary to the striated muscle they are not arranged in well-ordered sarcomeres.
-They do contain intermediate filaments, though.
+The sarcoplasm of the smooth muscle consists of myosin filaments and actin filaments.
+However, unlike striated muscle, they are not arranged in well-ordered sarcomeres.
+However, they contain intermediate filaments.

 Actin filaments are connected to dense bodies that are similar to the Z band in striated muscle fibers.
-Intermediate filaments are connected to dense bodies as well and extend from one dense body to the next one.
+Intermediate filaments are connected to dense bodies and extend from one dense body to the next.

 Relaxation and contraction